-Karen Baker studied Rhetoric and Chinese in college, conducted branding research with Millenials, and later transitioned into managing tech communities.
-She’s also a proud alumnae of Seth Godin’s altMBA program.
+Today’s Tech Role Model is Karen Baker.
+Today, Karen is the Senior Community Manager of Alumni at Udacity, a San Francisco-based education company offering open online courses.
+Karen studied Rhetoric and Chinese in college conducted branding research with Millenials, and later transitioned into managing tech communities.
+She’s also a proud alumna of Seth Godin’s altMBA program.

 What’s the common thread?